Buttermilk Herb Rolls

 Instructions

-- In a large bowl, whisk together whole wheat flour, 1/2 cup of all-purpose flour, salt, yeast, and thyme.
+- In a large bowl, whisk together whole wheat flour, 1/2 cup of all-purpose flour, instant yeast, thyme, and salt.

-- Heat buttermilk until just warmed; it should feel comfortable to the touch on your inner wrist.
+- Heat buttermilk until just warmed to about 100ยฐF; it should feel comfortable to the touch on your inner wrist.
 Whisk in butter and honey, then whisk mixture into the dry ingredients until incorporated.
-Gradually add remaining flour until a cohesive dough is formed.
+Gradually add more flour until a cohesive dough is formed.

 - Turn dough onto a lightly floured board and knead, adding flour as needed, until dough is smooth and only slightly tacky to the touch.

 - Deflate dough and divide into 24 equal pieces.
-Roll each piece into a ball, then place two balls into each cup of the muffin tin.
+Roll each piece into a ball, then place two balls side by side into each cup of the muffin tin.
 Cover and let rise until puffy and just about doubled.
+Preheat oven to 375ยฐF while the dough rises.

 Recommended Products